Frequently Asked Questions

 Why is the Zaentz Initiative hosting this Challenge?

-The Saul Zaentz Early Education Initiative seeks to be a leading connector for innovation and entrepreneurship in the field of early education.
-We recognize that new ideas are needed in our field, and we want to use this Challenge to seed the field with fresh thinking and strategic approaches that drive sustainable, transformative change.
+The Saul Zaentz Early Education Initiative seeks to connect innovators and entrepreneurs and seed the field of early education and care with fresh thinking and strategic approaches that drive sustainable, transformative change.

 What is the timeline for the Challenge?